|GPS:||34.985, -101.702 Google Map · Climbing Area Map|

 Much of the rock is very soft and fragile, please try your best to avoid pulling out on flakes and breaking holds!
 I know of several classic routes that were quickly sent to the chosspile because people were being dumb and yarding on holds.
-Please climb carefully!
-Also, be mindful of where your ropes rub the rock.
-The sandstone here is very soft and it is our responsibility to preserve it for future generations.
-Please be proactive in padding edges and avoid scenarios that allow your rope to cut through the rock like cheese.
+Climb carefully.
+As with other desert sandstone locals, don't climb after a rain.
+If your shoes are tracking dirt, it's still too moist to climb.
+You risk breaking holds and popping your protection.

 Follow I-27 south past Canyon and take exit 217 and turn left.
-Continue 10 miles on 217 to the park entrance (be prepared to pay $4 per person).
+Continue 10 miles on 217 to the park entrance (be prepared to pay $8 per person).
 Once past the gate, continue on what is now the very windy Park RD 5 down the big hill into the canyon.
 See individual areas for further approach information.

 Approaches are generally short and in the 5-10 minute range.